Understanding Your Saboteurs: How to Overcome Inner Obstacles and Ignite Your Intuition

-Ever found yourself overthinking the simplest decision, procrastinating until it becomes an Olympic event, or setting standards so high they require scaffolding and a prayer?
+Ever found yourself overthinking the simplest decisions or procrastinating until it becomes an Olympic event?
+Or perhaps you set standards so high they require scaffolding and a prayer?
+Same.
+You’re not broken; you’re just human.
+Many of us have a few internal Saboteurs running the show.

 What Are Saboteurs, Anyway?

+Your Saboteurs want control, certainty, and perfection.
+Meanwhile, your intuition seeks freedom, flow, and fulfillment.
 The good news?
-Once you spot them, you can shift them.
+Once you spot them, you can shift your mindset.

-The 10 Saboteurs: A Quick Meet-and-Grit
+The 10 Saboteurs: A Quick Meet-and-Greet

-1. The Judge (The Ring Leader)
+1. The Judge

-The Judge is the ringleader of all Saboteurs.
-It criticizes you for not being good enough, others for not doing it right, and life itself for not going to plan.
-It creates a constant feeling of pressure and dissatisfaction.
-While it may pretend it’s “just being honest,” it actually fuels stress, self-doubt, and disconnection from your inner wisdom.
+You vs. You.
+You vs. Others.
+You vs. Circumstances.
+The Judge is always picking a fight.
+It criticizes you for not being good enough, others for not doing it right, and life for not going to plan.
+This constant pressure creates dissatisfaction and self-doubt.

 Common thought: “I’m not enough.
 They’re not enough.
 This situation is a mess.”